 COMMUNITY DEVELOPMENT FUNDS

-Live Different recognizes the ongoing need for funds to be available for urgent or critical matters in the communities we work in, so we have set up a Community Development Fund for each country.
-These Community Development Funds are used to meet the immediate needs of the families and communities that we work with, giving us the freedom to help whenever they are brought to our attention.
-They provide for things such as emergency medical costs, school uniforms and supplies, home repairs, and other much needed community projects such as recreational facilities, bridges, and water cisterns.
+We recognize the ongoing need for funds to be available for urgent or critical matters in the communities we work in, so we have set up the Emergency Relief and Community Development Fund.
+This fund is used to meet the immediate needs of the families and communities that we work with, giving us the freedom to help whenever they are brought to our attention.
+They provide for things such as emergency medical costs, school uniforms and supplies, home repairs, and other much-needed community projects such as recreational facilities, bridges, and water cisterns.
 These funds are also available to aid these communities if they experience hurricanes, floods, and other natural disasters.